FluffySnowman/fluffyproxy/README.md

 This essentially allows exposeing a local service to the web behing a firewall or NAT- similar to how cloudflare tunnels or FRP work.

-Here's the network architecture of our example-
+Here's the network architecture of our example:

 Running the server on system1 and the client on system2.